 - Absent-mindedness, poor motor skills, agitation, and depression

 The majority of people abusing inhalants are teenagers.
 In 2012, the average age of first-time consumers of inhalants was around 17 years old.
-Because of the severe harm, these chemicals may do to the body, any use of inhalants is regarded as abuse.
+Because of the severe harm these chemicals may cause to the body, any use of inhalants is regarded as abuse.

 Did you know that drug addiction affects women differently?
 Learn about how women experience addiction differently, and how long term recovery support can help.